BCI Directory

 Wyss Center for Bio and Neuroengineering

-Swiss research institution founded by philanthropist Hansjorg Wyss, translating neuroscience discoveries into clinical applications including the ABILITY communication platform.
+Independent Swiss research foundation in Geneva, founded by Hansjorg Wyss in 2014, translating neuroscience discoveries into clinical applications.
+Has incubated multiple neurotechnology spinouts including ABILITY Neurotech (January 2025).

 Technologies